walter-a-jablonowski/sys-2/ai.md

     - time (string, YYYY-MM-DD HH:MM:SS)
     - name (string)
     - description (string)
+    - TASK: id: the id isn't explicitly defined here, derive it from the field "name" when an instance is created:
+       - convert each word to first character uppercase
+       - then remove all non alpha numeric chars
   - /MyType_1
     - def.yml type definition, contains: definitions of special data fields for this type with basic validation
     - list.php: cell renderer used to render the list cell